Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 Yes, the earlier, the better.
 Being involved early will reduce your and your fiancee’s stress during the weeks and months leading up to your big day.

-Take on responsibility as soon as possible and feel less overwhelmed by all the decisions that need to be made before the wedding day arrives.
+Take on responsibility as soon as possible and feel less overwhelmed by all the decisions needed before the wedding day arrives.

-You should have access and oversight to all essential documents (contract, licenses) and participate in plans, including seating arrangements and any other tasks from creating a guests list, to selecting flowers, hiring vendors to music choices, venue search, and final choice, and discuss all options with your partner.
+You should have access to and oversee all essential documents (contract, licenses) and participate in plans, including seating arrangements and other tasks, from creating a guest list to selecting flowers, hiring vendors, music choices, venue search, and final choice.
+It would be best if you also discussed all options with your partner.

 Another reason you want to be involved in the wedding planning experience is to weave in your style, be it rustic, traditional, or something more extravagant.

-If you, as the Groom, are not involved in planning your wedding, you may be less prepared to follow through on decisions.
+As the Groom, you may be less prepared to follow through on decisions if you are not involved in planning your wedding.

-You may feel your input was not requested or valued and use this as an excuse for avoiding taking on some of the necessary tasks, which can stress both you and your fiancee.
+You may feel your input was not requested or valued and use this as an excuse to avoid taking on some of the necessary tasks, which can stress you and your fiancee.

 Not only will you feel more responsible and included when you are involved in the wedding planning, but you’ll have a better understanding of what your bride has been taking care of all this time!